Train the pattern first.

 Dynamic Programming

 A table fills itself, one cell at a time — each entry composed from a constant number of earlier ones.
-A family of five sub-patterns.
+A family of seven sub-patterns.

 Union Find